Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger

 This paper examines three FRBs from the first CHIME/FRB Outrigger sample \citep{2502.11217} whose host galaxies are members of or lie behind galaxy clusters and groups.
 One of these is in the infall region of Abell 576 \citep{Rines:2000}, a massive cluster at $z = 0.0382$, far beyond the region of visible X-ray emission, but displaying a surprisingly large DM for its distance.
 The second FRB host is embedded in Abell 924, a more massive Abell cluster at $z=0.1430$ that shows evidence of substructure near its core \citep{Dupke:Mirabal:2007}.
 The third FRB host is a member of the group [WH24] J121839.5+484102 (hereafter WH24-J1218) at $z=0.1183$, and lies behind the groups NSCS J121847+484410 (NSCS-J1218) at $z=0.0448$ and [Tully15] Nest 100008 (TullyN08) at $z=0.0024$.
 All of these are low-mass groups, with no detectable SZ signal, though NSCS-J1218 has a measured X-ray temperature \citep{Lopes:Carvalho:2009}.
-NSCS-J1218 has been identified as a member of the supercluster MSCC310 by \cite{Santiago-Bautista:2020}, at a junction of cosmic web filaments.
+NSCS-J1218 has been identified as a member of the supercluster MSCC310 by \cite{Santiago-Bautista:2020}, at a junction of cosmic web filaments \citep{Tempel:2014}.

 For each of these bursts, we estimate potential contributions to the total extragalactic DM from the intervening cluster or group environments based on three different electron density models.
 The first is the aforementioned mNFW profile, while the other two are derived from the empirical \emph{Universal Pressure Profile} (UPP) of \cite{Arnaud:2010}, with one assuming an isothermal temperature profile and the other applying an empirical temperature profile fitted to low-Z cool-core galaxy clusters \citep{Baldi:Ettori:2012}.
-Theses models are fitted to X-ray profiles of the ICMs of low-redshift massive clusters ($10^{14}$ -- $10^{15}$~\msun{}).
-Subsequently, for each model, we report the allowed ranged of $f_g$.
+These models were originally fitted to X-ray profiles of the ICMs of low-redshift massive clusters ($10^{14}$ -- $10^{15}$~\msun{}).
+Subsequently, for FRB 20230703A, we report conservative upper limits of $f_g$ for each model.